 Redemption proceeds will be paid at the expense of the Company and at the risk of the Shareholder by telegraphic transfer to the account designated in the subscription request (as may be amended from time to time by original notice in writing) or by such other method of payment as may be agreed with the Administrator within five Business Days of receipt of an effective redemption request.
-Redemption proceeds may, with the consent of the Shareholder concerned or at the sole discretion of the Directors if the redemption request represents 5% or more of the Net Asset Value of a Fund, be paid by transfer to the Shareholder in question of the assets of the Company, selected in the discretion of the Directors, subject to the approval of the Depositary and taken at their value used in determining the redemption price of the Participating Shares being so repurchased.
+Redemption proceeds may, with the consent of the Shareholder concerned or at the sole discretion of the Directors if the redemption request represents 5% or more of the Net Asset Value of a Fund, be paid by transfer to the Shareholder in question of the Days and taken at their value used in determining the redemption price of the Participating Shares being so repurchased.
 Such distributions will not materially prejudice the interests of remaining Shareholders.
 If a Shareholder so requests, the Investment Adviser shall sell the assets to be distributed to that Shareholder and distribute the cash proceeds to the Shareholder.